RobertJoefly/Python_Guvi_Course/README.md

 # Python_Course
-Basic Hands_on for Python
-   Here I have uploaded the Basic codes for python.
-We can understand the concepts of basics using this python files.
+    Here I have uploaded the Basic codes for python from Guvi python course.
+You can understand the basics of python using this python files.
 I have recommended pycharm IDE for coding.